 What is humanism?

-What does a humanist ceremony look like?
+What do humanist ceremonies look like?

 You can find out more from the following short film.

 Currently in England humanist wedding ceremonies are not legally binding, but we’re working on it!
 They have recently been made legal in Jersey and Northern Ireland, and I’m happy to travel if you are.

 For now in England if you would like your marriage to be legally recognised you’ll need to make arrangements with a registrar to register this for you.
 This simple service costing around £50 will involve you exchanging a few words in front of two witnesses.
 But you don’t need to say your vows or exchange rings at this time – save this for your special day!
 People often do the legal bit a day or two before their ‘main’ ceremony.